quangogage/GOOP/README.md

 local bobOne = Bob({age = 26, height = "170cm", weight = "60kg") -- ERROR: Invalid parameter type "height".
 Expected "number", received "string".
 ```

+# Contribution
+As of writing this, this is some of the ugliest code I've ever shared with anyone.
+But if you would still like to contribute feel free to make a pull request :^).

 # Help
 If you run into any issues feel free to get in touch with me on discord: @callgage